jagjitsingh700/AzureAppServiceLoggingPOC/README.md

 When turning on Application Logging (Blob) select the existing Storage account you created in step 4.
 But you will need to create a container in that storage account also, just call it asplogs and enter 5 days at Retention Period.
 **
 NB!
 Remember to select log level.
 I select Error on Application Logging to not store to much log data because it can affect performance, but on the permanent storage I select Verbose because that will not affect app performance.
 Remember Application Logs are default deleted after 12 hours. **

+Optional:

+You can always connect to an app service with one instance and enable live log streaming with following command:

+az webapp log tail --name LoggingAppPOC500 --resource-group AzureLoggingPOC